Characterizing Earth analogs may require a moderate or high-resolution spectrograph: Simulation framework

 In this work, we assume that the stellar spectrum has been subtracted, or modeled, to within the photon noise limit.
 For integral field spectrographs, this can for example be achieved by deriving an empirical model of the star directly from the speckle field since the planet signal is spatially resolved\cite{Ruffio2024AJ....168...73R}.
 In practice, the planet signal is detected by looking for deviations from the measured stellar spectrum, but this can be abstracted when the goal is only to estimate the achievable detection S/N of the planet or molecules.

 We currently do not include the stellar spectral features in the spectrum of the planet.
 This is due to the lack of built-in high resolution spectral models for the stars in \texttt{EXOSIMS}.
 In reflected light, the spectral features of the star will be imprinted on the planet spectrum, but Doppler shifted based on the radial velocity of the planet.
 Not including the stellar features in the planet spectrum will therefore underestimate the amount of spectral features at higher spectral resolution.
-However, this is not important for early type stars as they have fewer spectral lines.